noto-rious/Self-Destructing-Discord-Messages/README.md

 # Self-Destructing-Discord-Messages
  Simple script that self-deletes messages on Discord using message.edit and delete_after from discord.py.
 Inspired by keybase's exploding messages.

- Should be cross-platform for both Linux and Windows and Mac.
+ Should be cross-platform for Linux, Windows, and Mac.

 ![Screenshot](screenshot.png)